 From the north: At the junction of Highway 108 and Highway 395 continue south for about three quarters of a mile and turn sharp right on forest road 066 (Little Walker Road).

 From the south: From Bridgeport go north on Highway 395 for about 16.5 miles and turn left onto forest road 066 (Little Walker Road).

 Continue south on this dirt road, passable to all vehicles for about 3 ½ miles to Obsidian Campground at about 7,700’.
-You can hike from here and cut up to the road, adding about 3 miles round trip, or continue up the 4WD road about 3.3 miles to the actual trailhead at Stockade Flat 8,590’.
+You can hike from here and cut up to the road, adding about 3 miles round trip if bushwhacking up to Stockade Flat, or continue up the windy 4WD road that switchbacks 3.3 miles to the actual trailhead at Stockade Flat 8,590’.
 The 4WD road isn't horrible, and probably accessible via a high clearance 2WD.
 The issue with the road is there are some decent size rocks in spots.
 Any SUV could easily make it up.